SergPerep/tasklist/readme.md

 # Tasklist

 Node.js express todo-list app.
-Portfolio project.
 Deployed on https://srgprp-tasklist.onrender.com

+I use this pet project to practice deployment, CI/CD, containerization, and writing documentation.
+Want to try it out?
+Check out the [developer guides](#developer-guides)!

 ![index-screen](./docs/readme-media/Cover.png)

 ## Developer guides

 - [How to run Tasklist locally](./docs/basic-setup-guide.md)
 - [How to run Tasklist locally with Docker](./docs/docker-setup-gude.md)